CHNFTQ/Capricorn/README.md

 # Capricorn

+## IMPORTANT: This file needs to be updated.
+The content inside may temporarily not match the code.

 The python implementation of Capricorn.
 Based on HiCARN (https://github.com/OluwadareLab/HiCARN) and imagen-pytorch (https://github.com/lucidrains/imagen-pytorch).

 Following the instructions to run the experiment that use GM12878 cell-line to train and valid, use K562 cell-line to test with the resolution of 10kb and the downsample rate of 16.